google/certificate-transparency/docs/archive/BuildFedora.md

 make check
 ```

-The remainder of the Java, Go and Python steps should be very similar to those
+The remainder of the Go and Python steps should be very similar to those
 [documented for Ubuntu](BuildUbuntu.md#ct-build).